fedqx/Handler-Object-Programming/README.md

 ***************************************************************************************************
 - Multiple object parameters allowed

-And last one : These are not laws, these rules are for proper use of the HOP so dont worry that much ;)
+And last one: These are not laws, these rules are for the proper use of the HOP so don't worry that much ;)